 Both of these lifestyle habits can help encourage you to take breaks throughout the day, change your posture, stretch and move around to keep muscles loose and limber.

-When your neck and shoulder muscles are screaming with pain, though, Stuard’s first instinct isn’t necessarily to massage the pain point.
+When your neck and shoulder muscles are screaming with pain, though, a massage therapist's first instinct isn’t necessarily to massage the pain point.
 Since the muscles in the body are similar to a pulley system that tugs and pulls, sore muscles in the back of your neck and shoulder blade area can actually be the result of tight pectoral muscles on the front side of your body.
 Tight pectoral muscles can pull your shoulders and neck into an unfavorable forward position, resulting in tightly fatigued and sore neck and shoulder muscles.
 By massaging tight and contracted pectoral muscles, you are releasing the tension that may be causing your neck and shoulder pain.

 Pain Point: Lower Back

 When you lift a heavy box and feel a spark of pain radiate through your lower back, your first reaction is to grab your back and start massaging the area in pain.
 The root cause of lower back pain, though, can actually be tight leg muscles in some cases that are pulling on the hips and triggering the pain you feel in your back.
 To break up this chain reaction of pain, it can be most effective to start with deeply massaging your tight leg muscles, moving up to your hips and finishing off with a gentler, light massage on the lower back muscles.

 Pain Point: Heel and Foot